Creating a Job

 Post-execution Command |

-Defines a command that runs immediately after running the job.
+Defines a command that executes immediately after job execution.
 The return code is ignored.

 |